absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 In some languages like [C][4], [C++][5] and [Rust][6], machine code is the outcome.
 That machine code can be quite platform specific, both because of the operating system and the hardware, and is in binary.
 1's and 0's!
 These three languages are not garbage collected (more on that later).

+Compiled languages have compilers (who would have thunk) which can and will optimize your code.
+It can do so because it can look at all the code at the same time and it can make improvements specific to the platform you are compiling for.
+Compilers aren't just a feature specific to programming languages, but we can even see them hit the mainstream for optimizing machine learning applications.
+We will even construct a very simple optimizing compiler for computational graphs in the next module.

 [Godbolt][7] is an online compiler explorer where we can explore what happens when we compile or interpret languages.
+It will show output to assembley code which corresponds to actual machine code.
+You don't need to learn everything, but if you have read the [introduction to computers][39] you will see the most important codes for the following is load, store, add and multiply, along with register and memory addresses, as seen in the description of the SSMC.

 I have defined this very simple example function, where in a number is multiplied with itself in-place, twice.
-In a perfect world, the system would see that we could store the intermediate results as close to the arithmetic logic unit (ALU), which is doing the multiplication, as possible in order to not redo the loading and storing into the more expensive RAM.
+In a perfect world, the system would see that we could store the intermediate results in a single register.
+This places the data as close to the arithmetic logic unit (ALU), which is computing the multiplication, as possible in order to not redo the loading and storing into the more expensive RAM.
+A good compiler will also recognize that the three components in a multiplication are all the same value.

 === "Python"